Vanille-N/fling/README.md

 Altogether, performance of `is_ball` and `ball_of_position` was the main deciding factor.
 Other options have been considered (and rejected):
-- `type game = ball list` has poor `ball_of_position` efficiency and it is hard to list all balls on a line/column
+- `type game = ball list` has poor `ball_of_position` efficiency and it is harder to list all balls on a line/column
-- `type game = { by_line: ball list array; by_column: ball list array; }` solves the "list all balls on a line/column" problem, but is even harder and costly to update than both previous options
+- `type game = { by_line: ball list array; by_column: ball list array; }` solves the "list all balls on a line/column" problem, but is even more difficult to update than both previous options
 - `type game = ball option array array` makes it extremely costly to list all balls, unless paired with a `ball -> Position.t` lookup table, which basically brings us back to the `Hashtbl` option

 #### 1.b.
 Displacement, undo, redo